maxkimlyk/birthdays-lord-bot/readme.md

 2. Place Goggle Sheets Service account json key file into created directory _cache_  (see instructions how to get it below)

 3. Fill in settings in _config.yaml_.
-    - `google_sheets_credentials_file` should contain your json key file name from previous step.

 4. Add access to read your streadsheet with birthdays for service account.